 Why the Mainstream Christian Approach to Covid-19 Vaccine Ethics is Mistaken

 If there is such a thing as the mainstream Christian approach to the ethics of vaccines that use aborted fetal cell lines, it appears to be this: one has to consider how “remote from” or “proximate to” the original injustice in question one is.
 There are degrees of separation.
-In the case of the HEK-293 cell line, it goes something like this:
+In the case of the HEK-293 cell line (used in the development and testing phases of the Oxford vaccine, and in the testing phase of the Pfizer and Moderna vaccines), it goes something like this:

 The one who killed the Dutch baby girl in the 1970s did wrong.
 The one who harvested tissue from her must have cooperated closely with that original wrong (the killing) and in the eyes of some committed an additional wrong by taking her organs without consent.
 Then as the cell line was sold from company to company down through the decades, a chain of diminishing proximity to the original evil was established: the company that makes use of the cell line today is somewhat removed from the original evil, and the one who receives their vaccine even more so.

 The mainstream approach concludes that when it comes to receiving vaccines such as Pfizer, one is sufficiently remote from the original injustice for it to be permissible.
 A Christian Medical Fellowship spokesperson at the recent Evangelical Alliance webinar said that CMF’s position was that moral concerns with these vaccines were “negligible”; another speaker confirmed that he himself would take the vaccine, even the Oxford vaccine if others didn’t become available quickly enough.
 None of the speakers expressed a personal objection to taking the vaccine or indicated that they wouldn’t take it.